All Episodes

 It does have at least that intuitive sense of some kind of an actual body.

-The descriptions that have ranged from the small greys with the thin long arms, to the taller greys, to the so-called reptilian insect, tall humanoids that have hair or don't have hair.
+the descriptions that have ranged from the small greys with the thin, long arms to the taller grays, to the so-called reptilian insect, tall humanoids that have hair or don't have hair.

-If I understand it the surgeon seemed to It almost implied the surgeon may have already known that this was something that could be listed off.
+If I understand it, the surgeon seemed to lift out this membrane with such swiftness that it almost implied the surgeon may have already known that this was something that could be lifted off.

-It looked to me, he did it, he tried for a swift flick and he'd remove that membrane which filled up into a dish of fluid.
+It looked to me, he did it each eyeball a swift flick, and he'd removed that membrane, which filled up into a dish of fluid.

 It looked to me as if he'd been doing this before.